HyperLemons/win-setup/README.md

 ## [SwiftSearch](https://sourceforge.net/projects/swiftsearch/)
 __✅ - Open Source__

-Include brief description here along with possible use cases if applicable
+Include brief description here along with possible use cases if applicable (mention how fast it is by using MFT for NTFS)
    - Alternatively, **[Alt App Installer](https://github.com/m-jishnu/alt-app-installer)** exists and is practically feature parity, but is **❌ closed source**.

 ## [paint.net](https://www.getpaint.net/download.html)